Make Your Job Search an Efficient Process

 - Set Realistic Expectations: Expect to encounter rejection in your job search.
 It is the price of eventual success.
 Do not expect that an employer will search for you.
 Realize that it commonly takes sending out multiple resumes and interviews before you will obtain a job offer.
 Being flexible and having realistic expectations in your job search will help you maintain a positive attitude.
 A positive attitude is something all employers seek.

-- Attend Career Programs: The Career Development Center and the International Student and Scholar Services join forces each semester in offering an array of career development programs specifically for international students.
+- Attend Career Programs: The Fleishman Center for Career and Professional Development and the International Student and Scholar Services join forces each semester in offering an array of career development programs specifically for international students.
 These programs will help you gain a better understanding of your employment eligibility options, job search skills, resume and cover letter writing, and interviewing techniques.
-Consult the CDC schedule of programs (link to calendar) to learn when these sessions are offered.
+Consult the Fleishman Career Center schedule of programs (link to calendar) to learn when these sessions are offered.